Ion Award Rules and Entry

 a.
 The game designers will be notified of the status of their game, on or around February 1, 2022.

-c.
+b.
 The game designer will present their game to the judges online through Tabletop Simulator or Tabletopia on or around February 24-25, 2022.
 They must be available during the game to answer any questions during the time slot assigned to them by SaltCON staff.
 If the designer cannot attend, they may request that another person present by proxy.
-Each request for proxy presentation will be considered on a case by case basis and must be approved by the SaltCON Organizers prior to the convention.
+Each request for proxy presentation will be considered on a case by case basis and must be approved by the SaltCON Organizers prior to the final judging.

 c.
 In case of a tie, all games in the tie will be awarded the Ion Award.

 g.
-The Ion Award winners will be announced Saturday evening during the Ion Award presentation ceremony.
+The Ion Award winners will be announced within 1-2 days of the final judging.

 h.
 The winner(s) will receive a plaque for the event.

 i.
-The Ion Award winners and the Ion Award Competition finalists, in 2020, may use the Ion Award logo on future packaging without charge.
+The Ion Award winners and the Ion Award Competition finalists in 2022 may use the Ion Award logo on future packaging without charge.